aws-samples/aws-robomaker-sample-application-pr2-hospital/README.md

 ![PR2_In_Hospital](images/pr2_in_hospital.png)

 _RoboMaker sample applications include third-party software licensed under open-source licenses and is provided for demonstration purposes only.
-Incorporation or use of RoboMaker sample applications in connection with your production workloads or a commercial products or devices may affect your legal rights or obligations under the applicable open-source licenses.
-Source code information can be found [here](https://s3.console.aws.amazon.com/s3/buckets/robomaker-applications-us-east-1-72fc243f9355/hello-world/?region=us-east-1)._
+Incorporation or use of RoboMaker sample applications in connection with your production workloads or a commercial products or devices may affect your legal rights or obligations under the applicable open-source licenses._

 ## Requirements